savantlab/savantlab/README.md

-# Mouse Trackpad Science Lab
+# Harmony Sessions Tracking and Data App

 A macOS app for recording and analyzing trackpad drawing behavior using the Harmony shaded brush algorithm.

+*Formerly: Mouse Trackpad Science Lab*

 ## Overview